 The most important thing is for us to know what we don't know--to recognize situations where we need to ask for help or to refer our taxpayers elsewhere.
 When you see a new wrinkle you've never dealt with before in the practice exercises, don't guess about how to handle it--bring it to my attention.

 4) The Intake and Interview Sheet is a key part of our toolkit.
-Going over all the questions on the sheet (as well as the New York supplement to the intake sheet) with your client is a great way to catch a number of important issues.
+Going over all the questions on the sheet with your client is a great way to catch a number of important issues.
+It is also an IRS requirement for the preparer to make sure that the Intake & Interview sheet is completely filled out for EVERY taxpayer we assist.
+It will be a course requirement in Eco 391 that you completely go over the intake & Interview sheet and annotate it completely in RED before you open the tax software.

 5) Quality Review, teamwork and cross-checking each other are an essential part of our strategy.
 Remember that nobody is perfect--we are all human and make mistakes (and that includes your professor!)
 So double-check/triple-check/quadruple-check everything--even if the professor prepared the return, it could be wrong!